tanmayvij/do-droplet-api/README.md

-# REST API Boilerplate created using [rest-boilerplate-cli](https://npmjs.com/package/rest-boilerplate-cli)
+# DigitalOcean Droplet API app
+Simple app to delete a DigitalOcean droplet using DigitalOcean APIs.